Forecasting the Maintained Score from the OpenSSF Scorecard: A Study of GitHub Repositories Linked to PyPI Packages: Introduction

 Despite the utility of the \textit{Maintained} check, it has a notable limitation: the lack of predictive capabilities.
 The metric relies exclusively on recent repository activities---such as commits and issue updates---within the past 90 days, providing only a snapshot of current maintenance efforts.
-While this information is valuable for assessing the immediate state of a repository, it falls short in offering insights into the sustainability of its maintenance over time.
+While historical repository activity is available, the \textit{Maintained} check itself does not model temporal patterns and is limited to a fixed 90-day observation window, thereby lacking mechanisms to anticipate future maintenance behavior.
+Although this information is valuable for assessing the immediate state of a repository, it falls short in offering insights into the sustainability of its maintenance over time.
 This absence of foresight creates challenges for developers, organizations, and security analysts who need to make informed decisions about integrating or continuing to rely on specific libraries.
 Without a clear understanding of future maintenance trends, it becomes difficult to mitigate risks associated with abandonment or declining support.
 To address this gap, we aim to investigate to what extent predictive models can forecast the maintenance activities of GitHub repositories measured by the OpenSSF \textit{Maintained} score.
-The following research questions (RQs) have been formulated to guide this investigation:
+The following research questions~(RQs) have been formulated to guide this investigation:

-\textbf{RQ1:} To what extent can the raw OpenSSF \textit{Maintained} score of GitHub repositories be forecasted using statistical, machine learning, and deep learning models?
+\textbf{RQ1:} To what extent can the raw OpenSSF \textit{Maintained} score of GitHub repositories be forecasted using machine learning and deep learning models?

-\textbf{RQ2:} To what extent can the raw OpenSSF \textit{Maintained} score, when grouped into discrete buckets, be forecasted using statistical, machine learning, and deep learning models?
+\textbf{RQ2:} To what extent can the raw OpenSSF \textit{Maintained} score, when grouped into discrete buckets, be forecasted using machine learning and deep learning models?

-\textbf{RQ3:} To what extent can the trend slope---representing the rate of change between two OpenSSF \textit{Maintained} scores---be forecasted using statistical, machine learning, and deep learning models?
+\textbf{RQ3:} To what extent can the trend slope (rate of change between consecutive OpenSSF \textit{Maintained} scores) be forecasted using machine learning and deep learning models?

-\textbf{RQ4:} To what extent can the trend type (downward, stable, upward) of the OpenSSF \textit{Maintained} score be forecasted using statistical, machine learning, and deep learning models?
+\textbf{RQ4:} To what extent can the trend type (downward, stable, upward) of the OpenSSF \textit{Maintained} score be forecasted using machine learning and deep learning models?